-- the 11 PMIP4 models involved (not shown).
-The area of influence is generally confined to the northern North Atlantic (Fig. 4), although the FGOALS-g3-L and GISS-E2-1-G models both have particularly low coefficient values (~ 0.15) even there (not shown).
-Here we present regression coefficients from the midHolocene simulations, yet these are effectively unchanged in either the piControl or lig127k simulations (not shown). - The AMOC temperature fingerprints in the North Atlantic are accompanied by a dipole response in precipitation (Fig. 4) with roughly a 5% decrease in the mid-latitude (30-50°N) and a 5% increase in the subpolar and polar regions.
-The largest AMOC-induced precipitation changes occur in the Tropics - with a reduction of about 10-15% in the Equatorial Pacific.
+(not shown).
+Here we present regression coefficients from the midHolocene simulations, yet these are effectively unchanged in either the piControl or lig127k simulations (not shown).

+- The AMOC temperature fingerprints in the North Atlantic are accompanied by a dipole response in precipitation (Fig. 4) with roughly a 5% decrease in the mid-latitude ( $30-50^{\circ}N$ ) and a 5% increase in the subpolar and polar regions.
+The largest 250 AMOC-induced precipitation changes occur in the Tropics - with a reduction of about 10-15% in the Equatorial Pacific.
 The FGOALS-f3-L (not shown) and NorESM2-LM show a larger decrease than other models (20-30% and 30-40%, respectively).
 Low latitude (0-30°N) North Atlantic ocean generally reveals an increases (up to 10%) in rainfall as the AMOC changed by 1 Sv, and it is more obvious in IPSL-CM6A-LR and NorESM2-LM.
 The 25% / Sv change in the increasing of precipitation in NorESM2-LM, which can be explained by the northward shifting of the Intertropical Convergence Zone (ITCZ) due to the stronger AMOC at this region, and it further results in more precipitation.
-NorESM2-LM shows the largest changes across the whole globe (Fig. 4) and is somewhat of an outlier.
+NorESM2-LM shows the largest changes across 255 the whole globe (Fig. 4) and is somewhat of an outlier.
 The fingerprints are very similar if computed using either piControl or lig127k simulations (not shown) - demonstrating that influence of AMOC is robust feature in the models with minimal state dependence.
 It should be noted that despite these fingerprints being computed from analysis of the internal variability within individual simulations, the spatial patterns are clearly reminiscent of those seen in hosing experiments (e.g. Jackson and Wood,

-2020), demonstrating their appropriateness for the analysis performed here.
+260 2020).
 This demonstrates it is valid to assume that the teleconnection patterns associated with internally-generated changes in AMOC are the same as those from externally forced changes.